geoadmin/geocat/web/src/main/webapp/WEB-INF/classes/setup/sql-geocat/v340/migrate/README.md

 # geocat.ch 3.4 migration

-Geocat.ch migration consist of 3 main steps:
+Geocat.ch migration consist of 4 main steps:

 * Migration of the database
 * Migration of the data directory
 * Migration of the metadata records
+* Migration of thesaurus

 ## Database migration